sedostheatre/sedos.co.uk/input/shows/2025-the-pirate-queen.md

 **Content warnings:** The show includes themes of death, violence and misogyny.

 *The Pirate Queen* plays at the [Minack Theatre](https://www.minack.com/), Cornwall, from 30 June-3 July 2025.
+Tickets will go on sale in February.

 By kind permission of Bouberg Productions Limited, Alain Boublil and Claude-Michel Schönberg and by arrangement with Music Theatre International\
 \